donovanh/donovanh.github.com/_posts/2020-06-26-svelte-sapper-deploy.markdown

 npm run build
 ```

-We will also need to run `npm install` at this point

 This should output a lot of lines of content as it builds all the scoped JavaScript fragments of your app.
 We can then run the app using PM2.

 While we can set up PM2 for most Node apps with a simple `pm2 start app.js --name App`, we need to use our `npm start` command.
 We can do it like so: